giga-sec/gigaSec-Tech-Notes/3. Notes/How are cracked versions of software created and why are developers not able to prevent it.md

 ![[Pasted image 20220707205229.png|800]]
 Good knowledge of Assembly is required to understand what the code is doing above.

-I also need to point out that having a disassembly snippet like the one above is the final result for an attacker.
+Having disassembly snippet like one above is final result for an attacker.
 The main difficulty for it is to locate among millions and millions of other similar lines of code.
 And that is their main challenge.
 Not many people can do it and that is why software "cracking" is a special skill.

 ---
 So having found the code snippet above in the software binary file a "cracker" has two choices:

 1) Modify (or patch) the binary.